bbcnt/Teaching-HEIGVD-RES-MonSys/Answers-Phase1.md

 ---------------------------------

-As we can see, we obtained the good result with both virtual hosts.
+As we can see, we obtained the good result with both virtual hosts, once the dashboard index and once the live index.

 # -------------------------------
 ```